A Superior Treasure

 Red Rock is a small beautiful town located 1-hour east of Thunder Bay 5 minutes off Highway 11/17 on Hwy 628.
 Red Rock is a safe scenic community overlooking Lake Superior’s Nipigon Bay.
 Situated between the Red Rock Mountain and the beautiful shores of Lake Superior the town is known for its hospitality, breath taking views and varied outdoor activities.
-Many residents in the community enjoy being out on the lake exploring the many islands or fishing for a monster.
+Many residents in the community enjoy being out on the lake exploring the many islands or fishing for trophy sized fish.

 Then take a walk or rent a bike to discover what the town has to offer.
 Grab some snacks from Saunders Foodland or stop and enjoy an ice cream from Dampier’s Offshore Variety Store.
 If it’s getting close to mealtime pop by the Red Pebbles Café in the Recreation Center for a home cooked meal.
 While at the recreation center have some fun at the bowling alley and play a game two.